 Spruce Creek is a gorgeous limestone spring creek that is home to some of Pennsylvania’s largest brown trout.
-Bushes and trees along its edges cover the narrow spring creek making casting a lot more challenging and fun.
+Bushes and trees run along its edges and cover the narrow spring creek making casting a lot more challenging and fun.

 4. Big Springs Creek

 Big Springs Creek is located in Southeastern Pennsylvania and despite being described as a big fishing creek, it’s actually a small to medium-sized trout stream.
 This is one of the more special trout streams in Pennsylvania as it is a limestone stream with crystal clear water that holds wild brook trout.

 The native brook trout in this river grow up to around 20 inches, and that is not a brook trout to be missed out on, so a visit to this creek is a must when fly fishing in Pennsylvania.

 The creek isn’t just home to huge brook trout, you’ll also find stocked plus wild brown trout and rainbow trout sitting in the deep pools.
 But one of the main reasons anglers visit this creek is for the brook trout fishing.